-Undergraduates enjoy triple and double rooms, as well as a large public spaces for gathering in Oak, Hickory and Emery Residence Halls.
+Undergraduates enjoy triple and double rooms, as well as large public spaces for gathering in Oak, Hickory and Emery Residence Halls.
 Coffman Residence Hall offers graduate students single rooms and also includes a community space (with a Ping-Pong table that hosts many a “study-break” tournament).
 All residence halls include:

 - Ethernet and wireless Internet

 - Televisions and DVD hook-ups in the lounges

 - Extra long twin beds, dressers and desks for each student resident

 Residential life at George Williams College provides more than just a place to hang your hat.
 You will also:

 - Chat with friends around many a late-night bonfire by the lake.